dbt-labs/docs.getdbt.com/website/docs/terms/primary-key.md

 If your data warehouse doesn’t provide out-of-the box support and enforcement for primary keys, it’s important to clearly label and put your own constraints on primary key fields.
 This could look like:

 * **Creating a consistent naming convention for your primary keys**: You may see an `id` field or fields prefixed with `pk_` (ex. `pk_order_id`) to identify primary keys.
 You may also see the primary key be named as the obvious table grain (ex.
 In the jaffle shop’s `orders` table, the primary key is called `order_id`).
-* **Adding automated [tests](/docs/build/data-tests) to your data models**: Use a data tool, such as dbt, to create not null and unique tests for your primary key fields.
+* **Adding automated [data tests](/docs/build/data-tests) to your data models**: Use a data tool, such as dbt, to create not null and unique tests for your primary key fields.

 ## Testing primary keys